Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 ```
 ## Create Web Apps on Azure and deploy the code

-The sample has two web apps to demonstrate the activation of a subscription to a SaaS offer, and potential scenarios for managing subscriptions and users.
+The sample has two web apps to demonstrate the activation of a subscription for a SaaS offer, and potential scenarios for managing subscriptions and users.

 There are many ways to create Web App resources on [App Service](https://docs.microsoft.com/en-us/azure/app-service/) and deploy the code,
 - Using Azure portal